-Certificate programs: Non-credit certificates in specific fields may be offered and awarded by colleges at the University upon approval by the appropriate faculty and administrators.
+Certificate programs: Non-credit certificates in specific fields may be offered and awarded by colleges, the School of Continuing Education and the University upon approval by the appropriate faculty and administrators.
 These programs are designed to provide continuing education experiences to individuals or groups, usually in a specific profession or vocation.
 Content in these offerings alone will not meet the requirements of credit-bearing coursework, unless otherwise specified.
+The Office of Academic Affairs is responsible for working with the School of Continuing Education or relevant academic unit to evaluate non-credit bearing certificate programs.